Vellaikaara Durai: Plot

 asks them to bring the bride, Murugan gets shocked seeing Yamuna as the bride.
 When Pandi asks Varadhan's servants why they brought Varadhan's sister, they revealed that she is not his sister and is the woman that he has been waiting to marry.
 Murugan drinks booze after hearing this but then sees Yamuna escaping.
 Yamuna and Murugan get on a lorry, and Yamuna reveals why she escaped.

 Yamuna's mother died when she was five years old, and her father Manickam looked after her.
 Manickam takes care of the people's problems, considers them as his own, and helps them.
 He promises the men that he will give Varadhan the money they borrowed, and helps them.
 One day, Manickam dies, and no one helps Yamuna give Varadhan the money that Manickam promised to give.
 Varadhan gives her an idea by saying that if she marries him, she will not need to give the money, so Yamuna reluctantly agrees.
 Murugan then asks if she needs any help, but Yamuna refuses, and they separate.
 Somehow, Varadhan finds them and hits Murugan unconscious.
 He forcefully takes Yamuna with him and arranges their marriage.
 However, the man who is unable to speak, later revealed to be a terrorist, dies, and their marriage stops.
 Yamuna sees Murugan, hugs him, and asks him to kill Varadhan and stop the marriage.
 Murugan agrees and plans to kill him, but everything does not go according to plan.
 Murugan and Pandi stop the wedding by saying that there is a bomb attached to Pandi and it will explode.
 Some terrorists kidnap Varadhan.
 It turns out that the bomb on Pandi isn't a dummy one but the real thing.
 Everyone escapes the house except Pandi.
-Yamuna and Murugan are united together by quarreling.
+Yamuna and Murugan are united together by quarrelling.
 In the end, the bomb explodes and Pandi is launched up like a rocket.

 Production

-Ezhil and Vikram Prabhu agreed terms to begin a film project in November 2013 for producer Anbu, adding that the shoot would start in early 2014.
-The shoot of the film began in April 2014 in Thanjavur with Vikram reportedly playing a singer, while Sri Divya, Soori, John Vijay and M. S. Bhaskar were added to the cast.
-The film was titled as Vellaikaara Durai in June 2014.
+Sri Divya was cast as the lead actress after the director M. Muthaiya was impressed with her performance in Varuthapadatha Valibar Sangam (2013).
+Principal photography began on 14 April 2014, and took place in locations including Chennai, Kodaikanal and Thanjavur.
+The film's title Vellaikaara Durai was announced in June 2014.